구글 인증에 실패했습니다. 나중에 다시 시도 해주십시오!

 More detailed information is available for each student.
 Click on any student name from any screen on the teacher dashboard to view the full report for that student.
 The Decks tab shows the number of cards in each deck for each flashcard set.
 The Progress Grids tab shows the progress grid for that individual student.

 Shown above is a progress grid for a sample student.
 This student is working on facts both in Addition and Subtraction by Heart I and II.
-The letter in the box indicates where the fact currently lives for this student.
-Facts without a letter in the box, like 3 + 10, indicate that the student has not seen that fact yet.
-The chart shows that the student has successfully worked to get most facts within 10 into the Memory box.
-They made a few mistakes on some of those facts, like 0 + 4, so that fact is currently in Box B and the student will continue to see this fact.
-For facts from 11 - 20, the grid indicates that the student is making steady progress on moving these facts to their long-term memory.
-Some facts, like those in Box D, are close to the Memory Box, while other facts, like those in Box A, are early on in the process.
+The color in the box indicates where the fact currently lives for this student.
+The chart shows that the student has successfully worked to get all facts within 10 into the Memory box.
+For facts from 11 - 20, the colors indicate that the student has just started working on these facts.
+Some facts are a lighter shade of purple indicating that the cards are in Box B or C. The other facts are gray, indicating the student has likely not seen them yet.

 Can I see the percentage of times a student answers a specific fact correctly?